Great Songs SELL!

 Fragile progressions can be used anywhere, but work very well in verse melodies.
 Keep in mind that most multi-chord progressions are a mixture of strong and fragile elements.

-Fragile (To see these progressions in fretboard/musical staff notation, click here.)
+Fragile Progressions (To see these progressions in fretboard/musical staff notation, click here.)

 PROGRESSIONS THAT END ON A DIFFERENT CHORD (DECEPTIVE CADENCE):